Reading time minutes

 • How do users interact with the data?

-One of the most important technical capabilities of the Hyland solution when implemented alongside the EPR is that the documents managed within OnBase can be accessed and viewed, in context of the patient record, from within this core clinical system.
+One of the most important technical capabilities of the Hyland solution when implemented alongside the EPR is that the documents managed within OnBase can be accessed and viewed, in context of the patient record, from within the core clinical system.

-This was especially important in the hospital's outpatient departments.
-"We have always relied on good clinic letters in outpatient departments to communicate back to the primary care doctors and to facilitate communication among doctors in the clinic." said Dr. Cone.
-"We really emphasise this to junior staff, and so we teach them how to create effective letters.
+“We have always relied on good clinic letters in outpatient departments to communicate back to the primary care doctors and to facilitate communication among doctors in the clinic,” Dr. Cone said.
+“We have always relied on good clinic letters in outpatient departments to communicate back to the primary care doctors and to facilitate communication among doctors in the clinic,” Dr. Cone said.
+“We really emphasize this to junior staff, and so we teach them how to create effective letters.
 We brought most of the letters over into the new system, so we did not need to back-scan paper records.
-The clinic letters contain what we need and we have now ceased to pull paper records for clinics.
-As a result, we clinicians no longer have to wait for information, or to make decisions without the benefit of the full clinical history."
+The clinic letters contain what we need, and we have now ceased to pull paper records for clinics.
+As a result, we clinicians no longer have to wait for information or to make decisions without the benefit of the full clinical history.”